 Interest Expense.
 Interest expense is comprised of interest incurred, but not capitalized, on our senior notes, convertible senior notes and our Credit Facility.
-During the three months ended June 30, 2015 and June 30, 2014, our non-capitalizable interest expense was \$4.6 million and \$1.4 million, respectively.
-For the year-to-date results, our interest expense was \$7.8 million and \$4.1 million, respectively.
-The increase in expense year over year is largely the result of increased interest charges associated with intraperiod amounts drawn on our Credit Facility during the second quarter of 2015, in addition to the interest expense related to the \$200 million of 6.0% Senior Notes issued in June 2015.
+During the three months ended September 30, 2015 and September 30, 2014, our non-capitalizable interest expense was \$4.2 million and \$0.5 million, respectively.
+For the year-to-date results, our interest expense was \$12.0 million and \$4.6 million, respectively.
+The increase in expense year over year is largely the result of increased interest charges associated with intra-period amounts drawn on our Credit Facility during the first half of 2015, in addition to the interest expense related to the \$200 million of 6.0% Senior Notes issued in June 2015.
+Additionally, as our qualifying asset base did not experience a corresponding increase, much of the additional interest charges were recognized as interest expense.

 Other Income, Net.
 Other income, net primarily consists of (i) forfeited deposits from potential homebuyers who canceled their purchase contracts with us, (ii) sub lease income, (iii) interest earned on our cash and cash equivalents, and (iv) payments and awards related to legal settlements.
-The year-over-year decline in Other income, net is reflective of a reduction in sublease income.
+The year-over-year decline in Other income, net for both the three and nine months periods is largely the result of favorable legal settlements in 2014, with an unfavorable legal reserve adjustment of \$4.1 million recorded in the three month period ended in 2015.
+Reference is made to Note 15 in the accompanying unaudited consolidated financial statements.

 Income Taxes.

-The effective tax rate was29.7% and 36.5% for the three months ended June 30, 2015 and 2014, respectively, and 31.7% and 36.4% for the six months ended June 30, 2015 and 2014, respectively.
-Our tax rate has been favorably impacted in both years by the homebuilding manufacturing deduction and in 2015 there was a favorable impact from additional estimated federal energy tax credits related to prior tax years.
-The 2014 impact from such credits was fully recognized in the fourth quarter of the year.
+The effective tax rate was 35.1% and 30.7% for the three months ended September 30, 2015 and 2014, respectively, and 34.5% for the nine months ended September 30, 2015 and 2014, respectively.
+Our tax rate has been favorably impacted in both years by the homebuilding manufacturing deduction and in the nine months ended September 30, 2015 there was a favorable impact from additional estimated federal energy tax credits related to prior tax years.
 In the second quarter of 2015, there was also a favorable impact from a state tax rate reduction in Texas due to a change in law.